andywer/react-stateful-fn/README.md

 }
 ```

-With `addState` we have a simple generic solution to avoid this anti-pattern completely.
+With `addState` we have a generic and concise solution to avoid this anti-pattern completely.
 Read more about the details [here](https://medium.com/@machnicki/handle-events-in-react-with-arrow-functions-ede88184bbb).

 ### Separation of Concern